-With the introduction of Gutenberg, the content editing process has changed considerably.
-Instead of a simple add media button, we now have 4 different blocks for inserting and manipulating images at our disposal.
-Each one of them has a specific purpose.
-The goal of this article is to show you how to use these blocks in the right way to make the best out of them.
+With the introduction of Gutenberg, the content editing process in WordPress has been revolutionized.
+Instead of a simple add media button, we now have four different blocks for adding images at our disposal, each one for a specific purpose.
+The goal of this article is to show you how and when to use each of these image blocks.
 So without further ado, let’s jump right into it!

 Important note!
-This article requires a basic understanding of WordPress Gutenberg.
-If you are not familiar with Gutenberg, here is a list of previous posts that will help you get the grasp of it.
+This article requires a basic understanding of the Gutenberg editor.
+If you are not familiar with it, here is a list of previous posts that will help you get the grasp of it.

 How to add images

-- Insert from URL – enter the URL of an image that’s located somewhere else on the web, only available with the basic image block (see 1).
+- Insert from URL – enter the URL of an image that’s located somewhere else on the web, only available with the basic Image block.

 There are 4 different types of image blocks you can use:

 This is the most common way of adding images in the Gutenberg editor.
 You should use this block in most cases when you need to insert an image into your content.
 You can find it under Common Blocks > Image.